-Florida students may use concordant scores to meet the graduation assessment requirement.
+Students may use concordant scores to meet the graduation assessment requirement.
 Students may satisfy the score requirements using various combinations of tests.
 The following concordant scores are acceptable:

-READING: $$SAT - 430$$
+READING: SAT - 430 ACT - 19

-$ACT - 19$

-Seniors with a Certificate of Completion may enroll in any public community college in Florida by taking the Florida College Entry-Level Placement Test (CPT) or Postsecondary Education Readiness Test (PERT) to determine if they qualify to register for collegecredit courses or must take remedial courses to continue their college preparatory studies.
+Seniors with a PERT Certificate of Completion may enroll in any public community college in Florida by taking the Postsecondary Education Readiness Test (PERT) to determine if they qualify to register for college-credit courses or must take remedial courses to continue their college preparatory studies.